MickeyDang/flowy/README.md

-# Flowy - Flowchart to PowerPoint Generator
+# Flowy - Flowchart to PDF Generator

-A Node.js application that creates flowcharts and exports them to PowerPoint presentations.
+A Node.js application that creates flowcharts and exports them to PDF documents.
 Built with MCP (Model Context Protocol) integration for seamless use with Claude Desktop.

 ## Features

 - **Create Flowcharts**: Build flowcharts with custom nodes and connections
 - **Auto Layout**: Automatically arrange nodes using hierarchical layout algorithm
-- **PowerPoint Export**: Generate professional PowerPoint presentations (.pptx)
+- **PDF Export**: Generate professional PDF documents (.pdf)
 - **MCP Integration**: Use directly from Claude Desktop with the MCP server
 - **Interactive Demo**: Run a complete user login flow example